Divide and Rule: Effective Pre-Training for Context-Aware Multi-Encoder Translation Models: The double challenge of sparsity

-\textbf{More data.} A straightforward way to offset the sparsity of training signal is to increase the volume of training data.
+\textbf{More data?} A trivial way to offset sparsity is to increase the volume of training data.
 In fact, existing works that report strong results with targeted evaluation train their contextual parameters with millions of document-level sentence pairs ~\citep{bawden_evaluating_2018, muller_large-scale_2018,voita_when_2019,zheng_towards_2020,wong_contextual_2020,kang_dynamic_2020}.
-In contrast, many works in the literature train models with the TED talks' subtitles released by the IWSLT shared tasks~\citep{cettolo_wit3_2012}, which only consist of a couple of hundred thousand parallel sentences (see Table~\ref{tab:datastats}).
-With a set of systematic experiments (see Section~\ref{sec:results}), we show that IWSLT's subtitles are not sufficient to effectively train multi-encoder models.
+In contrast, many works in the literature train models with the TED talks' subtitles released by the IWSLT shared tasks~\citep{cettolo_wit3_2012}, which only consist of a couple of hundred thousand parallel sentences.
+In the experimental section, we will show that IWSLT's subtitles are not sufficient to effectively train multi-encoder models.
 It follows that one can not make fair comparisons between alternative architectures in such experimental settings.
-We also give an empirical confirmation to the intuition that increasing the volume of training data is a solution to this difficulty.

-However, the need of a large training set is not ideal, since it slows down the \textit{speed of iteration}, i.e. how long it takes to test a new model, which translates in slower progress.
-Moreover, large document-level training sets may not be available in many languages.
-In the following section, we propose an alternative solution that allows to drastically reduce the needed amount of training data.
+On the other hand, we will give an empirical confirmation to the intuition that increasing the volume of training data helps learning contextual parameters.
+However, increasing the amount of training data is an inefficient solution, and one that is not always feasible: large document-level training sets may not be available in many languages.
+In the following section, we propose a pre-training solution that makes an efficient use of the available data for learning contextual-parameters effectively.